 Digital Object Identifier (DOI)

 Yu, Li Fang; Tuckmantel, Werner; Eaton, J. Brek; Caldarone, Barbara; Fedolak, Allison; Hanania, Taleen; Brunner, Dani; Lukas, Ronald J.; and Kozikowski, Alan P., "Identification Of Novel Î±4Î²2-Nicotinic Acetylcholine Receptor (Nachr) Agonists Based On An Isoxazole Ether Scaffold That Demonstrate Antidepressant-Like Activity" (2012).
-Neurobiology.
+Translational Neuroscience.
 230.